 Underinsured motorist coverage is similar to UM coverage, but it protects against drivers who don’t have a lot of insurance.
 There are a large number of drivers on the road who don’t want to pay high premiums, so they only purchase and pay for the least necessary amount of auto insurance.
 Unfortunately, this isn’t very much.

 If you get into a collision in Kenosha or Racine with someone who only has the bare minimum of auto insurance, it’s possible the funds you need to take care of your personal injuries will exceed their limits.
-In these situations, if you have UIM coverage, you can get coverage that extends beyond the other driver’s limits.
+In these situations, if you have UIM coverage, you can get the coverage that extends beyond the other driver’s limits.

 If UM Coverage Only Covers Personal Injuries, What Covers Property Damage?